ralphkb/sentinel-tickets/README.md

 - Up to 25 Categories: Organize support requests in different categories.
 - Intuitive Ticket Panel: Create and manage tickets with ease using buttons or a select menu.
+- Option to create many ticket panels and send them to any channel.
 - Modal Questions: Gather necessary information before opening a ticket.
 - Configuration to customize many of the messages and embed options.
 - Option to configure support roles per ticket category.
 - Option to require one or more roles to create a ticket per ticket category.
 - Option to ping support roles on ticket creation per ticket category.
+- The ability to have configure fallback categories if one becomes full.
+- Edit permissions of the ticket creator and support roles per ticket category.
 - Per Day Working Hours feature with an option to specify the timezone and block ticket creation outside the working hours.
 - Option to configure the amount of max opened tickets at one time.
 - Ticket claiming feature that can be turned on/off.